xitrum-framework/xitrum/doc/async.rst

 Xitrum uses Ajax long polling. `WebSocket <http://en.wikipedia.org/wiki/WebSocket>` will be supported in the future when all major browsers support it.

-Below is a chat example:
+Below is a chat example.

-Server side:
+ChatIndexAction.scala:

+* ``execute``: renders a page for the user to read and type in chat messages;
+  in the background it uses Ajax to poll published messages.
+* ``postback``: publishes chat messages.

 ::